 Outlook might suggest you join Facebook or Twitter if it can't find you on those services.
 If you're already on Facebook or Twitter and would like to see information from those services, go to profile.live.com/services to connect your Facebook or Twitter account to Outlook.

 Outlook might not recognise your Facebook or Twitter account from your email alone.
 To correct this, go to profile.live.com/services to connect your Facebook or Twitter account to Outlook.
 Outlook's People pane will then allow you to see their latest updates or Tweets from your inbox.

 Instead of ads, the People pane shows relevant information about email senders when they're in your contact list or can be found on Facebook or Twitter.

-At Microsoft, we work hard to protect your privacy and while delivering software and services that give you the performance, power, and convenience you want.
+At Microsoft, we work hard to protect your privacy while delivering software and services that give you the performance, power and convenience you want.

 Outlook is guided by the Microsoft Online Privacy Statement.

 To learn more about the policies of our partners, see the Twitter Privacy Statement and the Facebook Privacy Statement.